Balladie/SupCos/README.md

 ## How to use
 Please be careful for the `batch_size` option: adjust it depending on your GPU memory. \
-Learning rate may not be optimized that much...
-(Processing) \

 #### Baseline model training and validation (ResNet50)
 ```